SQ-WARE/Documentation/docs/index.md

 !!! abstract "The Broader Vision"
     - **Decentralized community governance** that actually works
     - **Merit-based influence systems** that reward genuine contribution
-    - **Sustainable community economics** that serve participants, not extractive corporations
+    - **Sustainable community economics** that serve participants over shareholders
     - **Digital spaces** where users have real ownership and control

 ### **The Future We're Building**